avansinformatica/I1.1-Programmeren-Lesmateriaal/intellij.md

 ### IntelliJ

-To program in Java we'll use the IntelliJ IDEA, Community edition.
+To program in Java we'll use the IntelliJ IDEA, Community edition, specifically version 2018.3.6 for compatibility with the TMC plugin described below.
 This can be found at [the jetbrains website](https://www.jetbrains.com/idea/download/#section=windows).
 It's also possible to use the ultimate edition, a licence is available at https://www.jetbrains.com/student/, free for students.
 We won't be using any ultimate features through the course though.

 ### Creating a TMC account